jahidulpabelislam/utils/README.md

 A `Paginated` instance has the following additional methods:

 - `getTotalCount(): int`
-- `getLimit(): int` get what limit was applied when getting result
+- `getLimit(): int` get what limit was applied when getting the result
-- `getPage(): int` get what page number was applied when getting result
+- `getPage(): int` get what page number was applied when getting the result

 We also have interfaces in case you want to create your own versions, `\JPI\Utils\CollectionInterface`, `\JPI\Utils\Collection\ImmutableInterface` & `\JPI\Utils\Collection\PaginatedInterface` (which extends `ImmutableInterface`).
 If you do create your own collection classes, and want to make an immutable or paginated version see `\JPI\Utils\Collection\ImmutableTrait` and `\JPI\Utils\Collection\PaginatedTrait`.

 ## Support

-If you found this library interesting or useful please do spread the word of this library: share on your social's, star on GitHub, etc.
+If you found this library interesting or useful please spread the word about this library: share on your socials, star on GitHub, etc.

-If you find any issues or have any feature requests, you can open an [issue](https://github.com/jahidulpabelislam/utils/issues) or can email [me @ jahidulpabelislam.com](mailto:me@jahidulpabelislam.com) :smirk:.
+If you find any issues or have any feature requests, you can open an [issue](https://github.com/jahidulpabelislam/utils/issues) or email [me @ jahidulpabelislam.com](mailto:me@jahidulpabelislam.com) :smirk:.

 ## Authors